Description

 Decreased Appetite:

-- Expected pharmacological effect (therapeutic benefit)
+- Expected pharmacological effect (treatment benefit)

 - Can be pronounced, especially at higher doses